 One of Treasury's strategic goals is to promote domestic economic growth and stability while continuing reforms of the financial system.
-Two of Treasury's strategies to reach that goal are to (1) complete implementation of financial regulatory reform initiatives, continue monitoring capital markets, and address threats to stability and (2) develop a sustainable housing finance system that meets the needs of a diverse population of borrowers, including long-term reform of the mortgage finance system and the smooth wind-down of the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+Treasury's strategies for reaching that goal include (1) completing implementation of financial regulatory reform initiatives, monitoring capital markets, and addressing threats to stability, as well as (2) developing a sustainable housing finance system to meet the needs of a diverse population of borrowers, including long-term reform of the mortgage finance system and the smooth wind-down of the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

-Dodd-Frank made sweeping changes to the U.S. financial regulatory framework, affecting all financial regulatory agencies, including OCC.
-It also established two offices within Treasury:
+Dodd-Frank made sweeping changes to the U.S. financial regulatory framework that affect all financial regulatory agencies, including OCC, and established new offices within Treasury:5

-- Office of Financial Research (OFR) established by Title I of Dodd-Frank, supports the activities of the Financial Stability Oversight Council (FSOC) and its member agencies by, among other things, collecting data on behalf of the council, providing data to the council and member agencies, standardizing the types and formats of data reported and collected, and performing essential long-term research. - Federal Insurance Office (FIO) established by Title V of Dodd-Frank, is tasked with addressing problems in the regulation of insurers that could contribute to a systemic crisis in the insurance industry or the U.S. financial system.
+- Office of Financial Research (OFR), established by Title I of Dodd-Frank, supports the activities of the Financial Stability Oversight Council (FSOC) and its member agencies by, among other things, collecting data on behalf of the council, providing data to the council and member agencies, standardizing the types and formats of data reported and collected, and performing essential long-term research. - Federal Insurance Office (FIO), established by Title V of Dodd-Frank, is tasked with addressing problems in the regulation of insurers that could contribute to a systemic crisis in the insurance industry or the U.S. financial system.

 OCC is responsible for licensing, regulating, and supervising nearly 1,100 nationally chartered banks, 410 federal savings associations, and 50 federal branches or agencies of foreign banks.
 OCC-supervised banks hold more than \$11.1 trillion in total assets.
-OCC, which has more than 3,900 employees, has three strategic goals: (1) a vibrant and diverse system of national banks and federal savings associations that supports a robust U.S. economy; (2) "One OCC" focused on collaboration, innovation, coordination, and process efficiency; and (3) the ability to operate independently and effectively into the future.
+OCC operates with more than 3,900 employees and three strategic goals: (1) a vibrant and diverse system of national banks and federal savings associations that supports a robust U.S. economy; (2) "One OCC" focused on collaboration, innovation, coordination, and process efficiency; and (3) independent and effective operation extending into the future.

-&lt;sup>5 Dodd-Frank also established two other offices within Treasury: the Office of Minority and Women Inclusion within Departmental Offices and OCC.
+5 Dodd-Frank also established two other offices within Treasury: the Offices of Minority and Women Inclusion within Departmental Offices and OCC.

-During September 2007-June 2016, 518 commercial banks and federal savings associations failed, resulting in an estimated \$87.7 billion in losses to the Deposit Insurance Fund.
-Of these 518 failures, 140 were banks or federal savings associations regulated by OCC or the former Office of Thrift Supervision.
+During September 2007- August 2017, 518 commercial banks and federal savings associations failed, resulting in an estimated \$87.7 billion in losses to the Deposit Insurance Fund.
+Of these 518 failures, 140 were banks or federal savings associations regulated by OCC or the former Office of Thrift Supervision.6